purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 sys 0m0,016s
 ```

-...Bummer.
+Bummer.
 That's just barely faster than the inefficient load/store implementation.
 Perhaps the slowdown is simply due to the deliberately sequential nature of SHA-256, and we can't really make it any faster.

 I guess this is it!
-Let's see, we started with an implementation that takes *522 seconds* to decode the address `18ryviovmwfyzhrzktjkqgycjkujoxh3k6`, and now it can do that under 2.5 seconds.
+Let's see, we started with an implementation that takes *522 seconds* to decode the address `18ryviovmwfyzhrzktjkqgycjkujoxh3k6`, and now it can do that in under 2.5 seconds.
 That's more than a 200x improvement!

 :::aside
-Intel provides AVX2 since Haswell (2013), and AMD provides it since Excavator (2015).
+Intel has provided AVX2 since Haswell (2013), and AMD has provided it since Excavator (2015).
 :::

-This is not *entirely* a sound comparison, though.
-The original code assumed nothing more than a x86-64-capable processor, and the last attempt needs AVX2, which is unavailable on older CPUs.
+This comparison is not *entirely* sound, though.
+The original code assumed nothing more than an x86-64-capable processor, and the last attempt needs AVX2, which is unavailable on older CPUs.
 I own devices that don't support AVX2, so supporting pure x86-64 is reasonable.

 <aside-inline-here />